Posterior Inference for Sparse Hierarchical Non-stationary Models

-The experiments presented here suggest that the algorithms based on elliptical slice sampling do not deteriorate as the resolution becomes finer or the sample size increases, similar to the schemes discussed by \cite{chen2018robust}.
+The experiments presented here suggest that the algorithms based on elliptical slice sampling do not deteriorate as the resolution becomes finer or the sample size increases, similar to the schemes discussed by \citet{chen2018robust}.
 However, it is important to emphasise that elliptical slice sampling is known to perform well for weak data likelihoods; therefore, care must be taken in the small noise limit.
-Furthermore, it would be interesting to explore the performance of the auxiliary gradient-based sampling scheme recently proposed by \citet[Section 4]{titsias2016auxiliary}, which appears to be a promising alternative to the algorithms presented here.
-However, notice that this scheme requires derivatives, which for our model are expensive and not straightforward to compute.
+Furthermore, it would be interesting to explore the performance of the auxiliary gradient-based sampling scheme recently proposed by \citet{titsias2016auxiliary}; however, notice that this scheme requires derivatives, which for our model are expensive and not straightforward to compute.
 We also highlight the recent work of \citet{Durrande}, implementing banded matrix operators in TensorFlow, which, combined with GPflow \cite{GPflow}, could provide a promising direction for automatic differentiation for our model.

-We also propose a novel extension to two-dimensional settings by combining additive Gaussian process models with 2-level GPs.
-The additive structure and use of Kronecker algebra for the interaction term result in an inference procedure that is tractable and scalable.
-Our experiments show that the additive structure retains the flexibility of the 2-level GP and favours its interpretability.
-Moreover, while we focus on the two-dimensional setting, the additive 2-level model naturally extends to higher dimensions.

-The results of the comparative evaluation highlight the benefits of our approach.
-The method can recover edges, peaks and smooth variations in the data.
-In addition, the methodology may benefit greatly from using powerful computational resources.

-A natural extension of this work is to the 3-level Gaussian process model or, more generally, the deep Gaussian process models studied in \cite{dunlop2017deep}.
-Other interesting directions for future research include exploring higher-order autoregressive hyperpriors; more general kernels; and alternative likelihoods for problems beyond regression, such as the classification and inverse problems discussed in \cite{chen2018robust}.
+A natural extension of this work is to the 3-level GP model or, more generally, the deep GP models studied in \citet{dunlop2017deep}.
+Other interesting directions for future research include exploring higher-order autoregressive hyperpriors; more general kernels; and alternative likelihoods for problems beyond regression, such as the classification and inverse problems discussed in \citet{chen2018robust}.